 Two years later (1991), Arsenal lost only one League game (a record for the 20th Century) to take their 10th Championship with a frustrated Liverpool finishing second.
 Only Liverpool have the won the Championship more times.

-In 1993 Arsenal completed a unique cup double by becoming the only club to win the League Cup (now called the Coca Cola Cup) and the FA Cup in one season.
+In 1993 Arsenal completed a unique cup double by becoming the first club to win the League Cup (now called the Coca Cola Cup) and the FA Cup in one season.
 They won both finals by 2 - 1 against Sheffield Wednesday, the winning goal in the FA Cup coming in the last minute of extra time.
 Their appearance in 12 FA Cup Finals was a record.

-1994 saw Arsenal win their second European trophy, beating the Italian club Parma, 1 - 0 in Copenhagan.
+1994 saw Arsenal win their second European trophy, beating the Italian club Parma, 1 - 0 in Copenhagen.
 They reached the 1995 final only to lose 1 - 2 to a last minute goal against Real Zaragosa.
 By this time George Graham had left under a cloud.

 Arsene Wenger became Arsenal's first foreign manager in 1996.
 In 1998, Arsenal completed the double for the second time in their history.
 Coming from 12 points behind, Arsenal won ten games on the trot to beat Manchester United to the championship.
 In the FA Cup final Arsenal beat Newcastle United by 2 - 0.